underdogg-forks/cleanninja/docs/tasks.rst

 Now that you’ve set the correct time zone, you can begin creating a new task.

 On the Tasks / Create page, begin by selecting the client name from the drop-down list that opens when you click on the arrow at the right side of the Client field.
 Then, in the Description box, enter any information you want to describe the task at hand.
-For example, you might enter “Designing company logo”, or “Consulting conference call”.
+For example, you might enter “Designing plan logo”, or “Consulting conference call”.
 This will make it easier to identify and manage each task.

 There are two ways to record sessions spent on a task: Timer and Manual.